 The latter’s Pilgrims Approaching Jerusalem (1841) is one of his most successful in this vein.
 The landscapes exhibit a wide range of mood and techniques from the crystalline perfection of John Brett’s Carthillon Cliffs (1878) to the more impressionistic methods of Peter Graham’s Highland Croft (1873).
 In this piece, a broader technique convincingly suggests the atmosphere and texture of a rough modern terrain.

 The paintings mentioned comprise only a small selection from this important Collection.
-The Gallery is open to researchers by appointment and for public viewing on certain days of the year such as the Heritage Open Day on 15 September 2013.
-We have a new programme of talks and open days running from October 2013 to March 2014 offering the public, students and staff the chance to enjoy the treasures of the collection.
-There is no need to book for any of these events.
-Please find details below.
+The Gallery is open to researchers by appointment and for public viewing on certain days of the year such as the Heritage Open Day on 14 September 2014.

 PICTURE GALLERY TALKS